Safety Performance Portal - June 2015

 Figure 9: Details

-- Approximately 42 percent of the UAs reported between January and June of 2014 occurred in British Columbia, 39 percent occurred in Alberta, 10 percent occurred in Ontario, 6 percent in Quebec and 3 percent in Saskatchewan.
-The UAs in British Columbia included 10 ground disturbances, 2 encroachments and 1 vehicle crossing.
-The UAs in Alberta included 7 ground disturbances, 3 encroachments and 2 vehicle crossings.
-The 3 UAs in Ontario were all ground disturbances.
-One UA in Quebec was a vehicle crossing and the other was a ground disturbance, and the only UA in Saskatchewan was related to ground disturbance.
+- The 18 UAs in British Columbia included 15 ground disturbances, 2 encroachments and 1 vehicle crossing.
+The 17 UAs in Alberta included 11 ground disturbances, 4 encroachments and 2 vehicle crossings.
+The 13 UAs in Ontario were all ground disturbances.
+The 3 UAs in Québec included 2 ground disturbances and 1 encroachment.
+There was one unauthorized vehicle crossing in Saskatchewan and one ground disturbance in Manitoba.

 Figure 10: Details

-- The data from January to June shows that ground disturbance continues to be the most prevalent type of UA.
+- The data so far in 2015 shows that ground disturbance continues to be the most prevalent type of UA.

 Figure 11: Details

-- Consistent with trends from 2010 through 2013, contractors continue to be the leading type of violator through the first half of 2014, followed by landowners and municipalities.
+- Consistent with trends from 2010 through 2014, contractors continue to be the leading type of violator so far in 2015, followed by landowners and municipalities

 Figure 12: Details

-- The trend in the number of first-time vs. repeat violators continues in the first half of 2014, with more first-time violators than repeat violators.
+- The trend in the number of first-time vs. repeat violators continued in the first six months of 2015, with more first-time violators than repeat violators.

 Please note: The incident data shown represents a single point in time.
 As investigations are completed for open incidents, or as new information becomes available, the incident record is updated and may change certain aspects of the incident record including whether the incident remains reportable under the applicable regulations.
 Accordingly, the incident data shown is subject to change.